OriginalFenno/do-er/readme.md

-A scheduling library, inspired by my favourite features from:
+A scheduling library (a general-purpose do-er of things), inspired by my favourite features from:

 overtone.at-at (https://github.com/overtone/at-at)